I’m always asked how to calculate poker pot odds.

 For example, let’s say we’re playing in a $2/$5 NL game at our local casino.
 We are heads-up with a super calling-station who never folds his big hands.
 With $300 effective stacks, we call his early position open of $15 on the button with JsTs.

 The pot is now $33 heading to the flop, which comes down: 2s 6s 9h.

 Our opponent bets $50, and we are fairly confident he has a big overpair based on the preflop action and his heavy flop c-bet.
 We can comfortably assume that if we hit our flush, our opponent will never fold his hand.

-The first step toward making a profitable decision is to calculate our equity and chance of hitting our hand on the turn (based on the assumption that we will only see one card for free).
+The first step to better understanding how to calculate implied odds is to calculate our equity and chance of hitting our hand on the turn (based on the assumption that we will only see one card for free).

 Using the rule of four and two, we calculate our equity to be 9 outs x 2 (representing one card to come on the turn) and determine it’s 18%.

 Second, we must calculate our pot odds.
 With a pot of $83 ($33 + his $50 bet), and facing a bet of $50, we determine our pot odds to be $83:$50 or roughly 1.5:1.
 Having memorized the charts above, we know we need 40% equity to justify calling.